RumataEstor/exmatch/README.md

 # Extended match

-This library is meant to extend abilities provided by `ExUnit.Assertions` in regards to complex type matching, for example `DateTime` or `Decimal`.
+This library is meant to provide an ergonomic way to match, compare and bind data in complex types such as maps and structs.

 ## Installation